rksvc/rsslab/README.md

-RSS reader with built-in feed generator.
+RSS reader with built-in feed generator which can transform HTML/JSON links into RSS feeds.

+## Usage

+Run the executable, click the system tray icon, select "Open".

 ## Build